siovan/HumanistAcademicMarkdownEditing/README.md

 Bold and italic markers are configurable through ST shell variables.
 You can use `Preferences > Package Settings > Markdown Editing` menu to see the default settings file.
 In order to override it, copy & paste its content into the user settings file (`Packages/User/Bold and Italic Markers.tmPreferences`) from the menu and make your edits.
 It is pretty straightforward.

-In order to activate the dark or the yellow theme, put one of these lines to your user settings file of the flavor (`Packages/User/[flavor].sublime-settings`):
+In order to activate the dark, the yellow or the blackboard theme, put one of these lines to your user settings file of the flavor (`Packages/User/[flavor].sublime-settings`):

     "color_scheme": "Packages/MarkdownEditing/MarkdownEditor-Dark.tmTheme",
     "color_scheme": "Packages/MarkdownEditing/MarkdownEditor-Yellow.tmTheme",
+    "color_scheme": "Packages/MarkdownEditing/MarkdownEditor-Blackboard.tmTheme",

 If you want to go with your already existing theme, you can reenable it with the same method as above.
 Keep in mind that, that theme may not cover all the parts of the Markdown syntax that this plugin defines.